larryhastings/starvote/README.md

 The candidate preferred by more ballots wins the election.
 It's that simple!

-And notice--you always examine every ballot.
+And notice--you always examine every ballot in both rounds.
 STAR Voting never throws away ballots.
 When you vote, your vote always matters, every step of the way.